nm357/nick-mikita-1up/README.md

 * run "npm install"

 * Create a .env file in the project root, including "CLIENT_ID=..." and "CLIENT_SECRET=..." with the appropriate values.
+The registered App name is "Nick_Mikita_App" on my 1up Dashboard.

 * To run both the React app and express server, use "npm run dev"